syncfusion-content/maui-docs/MAUI/ListView/sorting.md

 ## Custom sorting

-Sort the items based on the custom logic and it can be applied to either `SfListView.DataSource.SortComparer`property or `SortDescriptor.Comparer` which is added into the `DataSource.SortDescriptors` collection.
+Sort the items based on the custom logic and it can be applied to either `SfListView.DataSource.SortComparerproperty` or `SortDescriptor.Comparer`, which is added into the `DataSource.SortDescriptors` collection.

-N> If the `PropertyName` in the `SortDescriptor` and `GroupDescriptor` are same then, `GroupResult` will be passed as parameters for the `SortDescriptor.Comparer`.
-Otherwise data objects are passed.
-To sort the data items alone, set the different `PropertyName` in both `SortDescriptor` and `GroupDescriptor` properties.
+N> If the `PropertyName` in the `SortDescriptor` and `GroupDescriptor` are same, then the `GroupResult` will be passed as parameters for the `SortDescriptor.Comparer`.
+Otherwise, data objects are passed.
+To sort the data items alone, set the different `PropertyName` in both the `SortDescriptor` and the `GroupDescriptor` properties.

 {% tabs %}
 {% highlight xaml %}